yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/develop/hasura-sample-app.md

 1. Click **Track All** and **OK** to confirm to allow the relationships to be exposed over the GraphQL API.

-Next, add a new Array relationship for the `poll_results` table as follows:
+Next, add a new Array relationship for the `poll_results` table called `option` as follows:

 1. Select the `poll_results` table.